What time does your tour begin?

 The walk is a maximum of 200 yards from the parking area to our observing site.

 What happens if it is cloudy on our scheduled night?

 If the weather does not cooperate on your scheduled night we will attempt to reschedule your experience.
 Back up dates are on a space available basis.
 We do not guarantee back up dates.
 If we cannot get you rescheduled we will provide a 100 percent refund.

 Does the moon affect what we will see?

-On bright moon nights our galaxy will not be visible and the Milky Way will not be visible.
+On brighter moon nights our galaxy may not be visible and the Milky Way may not be visible.
 All other objects will be viewed through the telescopes.
 However, your experience will be excellent if you set your expectations for a moonlit sky.
-We will observe our planets on all nights.
-Try to avoid the 2 nights around the full moon if you expect a star filled sky.
-Full moon nights in 2016 are April 21, May 21, June 20, July 19, August 18, September16, October 15, November 14, and December 13.
+We will observe our planets on all nights when they are visible.
+We are closed the following dates in 2019 due to bright moon phase:

 Can we wait until we arrive in Sedona to book our tour?

 We limit the number of people on our tour every night in order to provide a small group experience.
 We limit our groups to maximum of 12 guests per telescope/astronomer.
 We recommend advance reservations through our website.
 We do sell out regularly.

 We don’t serve drinks but you are welcome to bring your own non alcoholic beverage.